rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 If this sandbox would also support performing HTTP requests, then the _same-origin policy_ should also be employed to mitigate the risk of cross-site scripting (XSS) attacks.

+Location
+: LTQP engines

+Difficulty
+: Medium

-### Link Cycles
+### Link Traversal Trap
-{:#vulnerability-link-cycles}
+{:#vulnerability-link-traversal-trap}

 LTQP by nature depends on the ability of iteratively following links between documents.
-It is however possible that such **link structures form cycles**, either intentional or unintentional, just like crawler traps.
+It is however possible that such **link structures cause infinite traversal paths** and make the traversal engine get trapped, either intentional or unintentional, just like crawler traps.
-Given this reality, LTQP query engines must be able to detect such cycles.
+Given this reality, LTQP query engines must be able to detect such traps.
-Otherwise, the query engine could keep following the same links, and **result in an infinite loop**.
-This could cause the query engine to never terminate, and possibly even produce infinite results.
+Otherwise, query engines could never terminate, and possibly even produce infinite results.

-**Example**
+**Exploit: forming a link cycle**

-Link cycles could be formed in different ways.
+A link cycle is a simple form of link traversal trap that could be formed in different ways.
 First, at **application-level**, Carol's profile could contain a link path to document X, and document X could contain a link path back to Carol's profile.
 Second, at **HTTP protocol-level,** Carol's server could return for her profile's URL an (HTTP 3xx) redirect chain to URL X,